Substantial Civil Settlement For Wrongful Conviction

 Intentional Infliction of Emotional Distress

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will do whatever it takes to give our clients the greatest possible advantage in court.
 We will honestly and genuinely fight to win at every step of the process.
-Our clients hire LEWIS & DICKSTEIN, P.L.L.C. because they take their defense seriously, they want everything reasonably possible done to protect and defend then, and they want attorneys who are honest and who will tell them the truth, good and bad, about their case and potential defenses.
+Our clients hire LEWIS & DICKSTEIN, P.L.L.C. because they take their defense seriously, want everything reasonably possible done to protect and defend them, and want attorneys who are honest and who will tell them the truth, good and bad, about their case and potential defenses.
+If our clients are wrongfully charged, we will attempt to get a settlement for malicious prosecution when such a claims appear viable.